BoomCheeseBurge/Real-Estate-App/README.md

 👉 **Profile Page**: Customizable user settings and profile management

 👉 **Centralized Data Fetching**: Custom-built solution inspired by TanStack’s useQuery for efficient API calls.

+👉 **Search Filter**: Find the property you are looking for with specific filters.

 and many more, including code architecture and reusability